We use cookies on this website. By using this site, you agree that we may store and access cookies on your device Read More Got it!

 Third-Party

-In November 2021, CMMC 2.0 was unveiled which was updated to safeguard sensitive information, helping DIB enhance cybersecurity, to ensure accountability while minimizing the challenges.
-In comparison to CMMC 1.0, the maturity processes have been removed as well as all CMMC's unique security practices.
+In November 2021, CMMC 2.0 was unveiled which was updated to safeguard sensitive information, helping DIB enhance cybersecurity to ensure accountability while minimizing the challenges.
+In comparison to CMMC 1.0, the maturity processes have been removed, as well as all of CMMC's unique security practices.
 CMMC 2.0 is an enhanced program by the Department of Defense to strengthen the original data protection goal of CMMC 1.0.
 The new CMMC framework provides more simplicity by removing barriers to compliance, additional clarity through well-defined directives, and ease of execution.
 It offers advanced cybersecurity standards as well as third-party assessments for contracting organizations.

 CMMC 2.0 has 3 Levels and 110+ controls, which are as follows: